keitaroyam/servalcat/docs/xtal.rst

 ----------------------------------

 In the required ``--hklin`` option, it is possible to provide merged or unmerged diffraction data (MTZ or CIF format).
-If there are multiple columns available in the input file, mean amplitudes (Fridel pairs averaged) are used by default.
+If there are multiple columns available in the input file, mean amplitudes (Friedel pairs averaged) are used by default.

 To specify which columns to use, use the ``--labin`` option.
 For example, the file ``data_merged.mtz`` contains the following columns with **merged** diffraction data: